Alentejan Portuguese: Characteristics

+Cultural Significance

+The Cante Alentejano is a type of polyphonic singing derived from Alentejan Portuguese.
+The singing is characterized by its emphasis on vocal melodies and lack of accompanying instruments.
+In 2014, both Cante Alentejano and Fado music were listed by the UNESCO as Intangible Cultural Heritage of Humanity.

 Present situation in Olivença and Táliga

 The 2005 report of the Council of Europe's expert group on the implementation of the European Charter for Regional or Minority Languages in Spain asked the Spanish government to furnish information about the situation of Oliventine Portuguese, and for measures for the protection and promotion of that language under the provisions of Article 7 of the charter.
 However, in the report submitted by Spain in 2006, there are no references to Oliventine Portuguese.

 In the 2008 report issued by the Council of Europe, the following paragraphs were listed: